Departments of Medicine, Epidemiology and Biostatistics, McGill University

 Therefore the answer to Q3 is 76-95%

-For Q2, most respondents (13/19, 68%) correctly reasoned that if the true underlying mortality increased, it would be less likely to observe 0 deaths but a third (6/19) didn’t.
+For Q2, 68% (13/19) respondents correctly reasoned that if the true underlying mortality increased, less likely to observe 0 deaths but a third (6/19) didn’t.

 Limitations